highfiverobot/pokemon-go-knowledge/README.md

 https://github.com/Mygod/pogoplusle/releases

-app that automates reconnecting to GPP
+app that automates reconnecting to G++

 <a id="links"></a>